Many people wonder if pumpkins are edible? After all, hundreds of varieties exist. So, some uncertainty exist as to whether some are not edible.

 Are all the pumpkin's parts edible?

-While all pumpkins are edible, only a couple of the parts are eaten.
-Specifically, the pulp and the seeds are the parts you eat.
-The stem, skin and stringy sinews inside the fruit are not use in cooking or baking.
+While all pumpkins are edible, most of the parts are eaten.
+Specifically, the pulp and the seeds are the most popular.
+And, don’t forget the tasty pumpkin leaves and flowers are also edible.
+Even the pumpkin vines are edible.
+However, the stem, skin, and stringy sinews inside the fruit are not used in cooking or baking.